doug-martin/goqu/docs/expressions.md

 * [`S`](#S) - An Identifier that represents a schema.
 With a schema identifier you can fully qualify tables and columns.
 * [`T`](#T) - An Identifier that represents a Table.
 With a Table identifier you can fully qualify columns.
 * [`C`](#C) - An Identifier that represents a Column.
 See the docs for more examples
 * [`I`](#I) - An Identifier represents a schema, table, or column or any combination.
-I parses identifiers seperated by a . character.
+I parses identifiers separated by a . character.
 * [`L`](#L) - An SQL literal.
 * [`V`](#V) - An Value to be used in SQL.
 * [`And`](#and) - AND multiple expressions together.